Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Some Classical and Quantum Aspects of Solar System Dynamics

-As in finite case, obtaining of the nontrivial solution requires the infinite determinant $\Delta(\alpha)$ to be equal to zero. \ This problem can be looked upon from two directions: either all constants $q_{k}$ are assigned and one is interested in the bounded\ type of solution for $x(t)$ for $t\rightarrow \infty$ or, one is interested in the relationship between constants \ made in such a way that $\alpha=0.$ In the last case it is important to know wether there is one or more than one of such solutions available.
-Although answers can be found in the book by Magnus and Winkler [78], we follow McKean and Moerbeke [79], Trubowitz [80] and Moser [81].For this purpose, we need to bring our notations in accord with those used in these references.
-Thus, the Hill operator is defined now as $Q(q)=-\frac{d^{2}}{dt^{2}}+q(t)$ with periodic potential $q(t)=q(t+1).$ Eq.(63) can now be rewritten as
+As in finite case, obtaining of the nontrivial solution requires the infinite determinant $\Delta(\alpha)$ to be equal to zero. \ This problem can be looked upon from two directions: either all constants $q_{k}$ are assigned and one is interested in the bounded-type solution for $x(t)$ for $t\rightarrow\infty$ or, one is interested in the relationship between the constants \ made in such a way that $\alpha=0.$ In the last case it is important to know whether there is one or more than one of such solutions are available.
+Although answers can be found in the book by Magnus and Winkler [$88$], we follow McKean and Moerbeke [$89$], Trubowitz [$90$] and Moser [$91$] instead.
+For this purpose, we need to bring our notations in accord with those used in these references.
+Thus, the Hill operator is defined now as $Q(q)=-\frac{d^{2}}{dt^{2}}+q(t)$ with periodic potential $q(t)=q(t+1).$ Eq.(77) can now be rewritten as

 Since this is the second order differential equation, it has formally 2 solutions.
 These solutions depend upon the boundary conditions.
-For instance, for \textsl{periodic} solutions such that $x(t)=x(t+2)$ the "spectrum" of \ Eq.(67) is discrete and is given by
+For instance, for \textsl{periodic} solutions such that $x(t)=x(t+2)$ the ``spectrum'' of \ Eq.(81) is discrete and is given by